 Defense attorney Darla Palmer said she felt the jurors made an honest effort to reach a verdict, despite the confusion in court, and said Tellis is "ready to reclaim his innocence."

 Emotions ran high in court as a false not guilty verdict was first read aloud in court.
-Defense attorneys said Tellis had a very high and very low moment when he realized the trial was actually declared a mistrial.
+Defense attorneys said Tellis had a very high and very low moment when he realized the jury couldn't reach a decision.
 Similarly, Champion said it was a difficult moment for Chambers' family.

 Early in the trial at least eight first responders testified to hearing Chambers say someone named Eric was responsible for setting her on fire, but prosecutors argued her injuries were so signifiant, she would have been unable to communicate clearly.